Fixing Bad Dietary Habits For Busy Clients

 Ask them to write down what their eating pattern for a week: what they ate, how much, how many times, etc. That will give you a rough idea of their eating habits because this is what they have been eating naturally with no constraints.

 Example of a day with a frequent eating pattern:

 6h00AM – 3 boiled eggs + half an avocado

-11h30AM – handful of almonds between two sessions + one banana
+11h30AM – a handful of almonds between two sessions + one banana

 4h00PM – salmon filet with rice and mixed veggies + 2 squares of dark chocolate